 So now we understand a bit more about the basics of nutrition that will help a Betta fish to grow and thrive, let’s take a look in detail at the exact types of food that are available to you, that you can feed Betta fish with, without you running around trying to catch things to mimic its natural environment.

-The golden rule is to not just think of it as a fish, which is what unfortunately some people do.
+The golden rule is to not just think of it like a fish, which is what unfortunately some people do.
 You can’t just throw goldfish food, those little pellets you can buy almost anywhere, into a tank with a Betta fish in it, and expect it to survive.
 It needs protein.

 You also need fibrous foods, because they aid digestion.
-So in terms of the basic supplies of food you should be considering, the following as the core fresh foods to use:
+So in terms of the basic supplies of food, you should be considering, the following as the core fresh foods to use:

 - Blood worms

-- Other live worms such as grindal worms, white worms and black worms
+- Other live worms such as grindal worms, white worms, and black worms

 - Mosquito larvae